SacDeNoeuds/yawn/ANNOUNCEMENT.md

 I could go on for a very long while, to be honest.

-As you can see, plenty of changes even if you'd stick with the same library.
-Which is the opposite of what the web is: a never-breaking and evolving platform.
+## The "What if…" moment

+Now remember, any client-side rendering library is _coupled_ to its reactivity system.
+Therefore, we cannot just say "Hey, change your reactivity system and you're good to go".
+But what if…

+_What if_ I made that client-side library and tackle two problems at once?
+- the need to learn a new reactivity system that will get obsolete in ~5 years
+- the need to learn a new client-side rendering library that will get obsolete in ~5 years

-This library intends to embrace the Web's philosophy – notably when it comes to breaking changes policy, AKA no breaking change –, by offering a super-small API surface (~2 functions and 1 class) and **providing an API which does not change by design because it is mirrored on Web APIs**.
+_What if_ I published a library embracing the Web's philosophy, by offering a super-small API surface on top of Web APIs (~2 functions and 1 class) and **providing an API which does not change _by design_ because it is mirrored on Web APIs**?

+The mantra being: **You know Web Standards & APIs ↔︎ You know the library's API**.

-This library is the promise of a forever v1 💛
+The promise of a forever v1 library 💛

+## Here comes Yawn, the forever v1 library

+The forever v1 JSX library, mirrored on Web Standards & APIs to capitalize on your knowledge and embrace JavaScript fatigue.

 - JSX elements return HTML elements: `const element: HTMLDivElement = <div />`.
-- The mark-up is based on HTML standard:
+- The mark-up is mirrored on HTML standard:
   - event listeners are lowercase: `<div onclick={…} />`.
-  - attributes are the same: `<div class="some class" />`.
+  - attributes are the same HTML's, no `className` or `htmlFor`: `<label class="some class" for="some-field-id" />`.
-  - The only addition is the special `ref` attribute to access an element straight after its creation.
+  - The only addition is the special `ref` attribute to access an element straight after its creation, and that is debatable at this stage.
 - No `onMount`, `useEffect` or any special concept, as mentioned by [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Node/isConnected) elements are "connected" and "disconnected" from the DOM.
 - Reactivity is powered by `AsyncIterable` – see more below.
 - As for CSS, I suggest you use the excellent scope at-rule ([MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/At-rules/@scope)) and stick to simple `.css` stylesheets.

 Because of this approach, the library is super slim: **2.6kB _rendered_ !**

-## Introduction

-In JavaScript frontend ecosystem, we lack a Standard regarding reactivity.
-Because reactivity is the root of all client-side rendering, any tool proposing this kind of feature _needs_ to build their own reactivity system.

-React ships its `useState`, Vue goes with `ref` & co, Angular delegated it to RxJS, and Svelte had observables-like stores until Solid made its case about Signals and they got runes.

-Yet, no consensus.
-So much that there's even an EcmaScript proposal for Signal.

-I have even better.
-What if told you that we already have reactivity in the frontend ?

-In the name of … Async Iterables 🎉
+## Reactivity with Async Iterables

-## How it works
+How it works:

-Picture this:

 - the first value of the async iterable is its initial value at the time of `for await (…)` declaration
 - all the next values are state updates
 - the async iterable awaits each next update.

-And there you have it.
+That's it.

 ## Proof of Concept – a glimpse of the API